St Stephen's C of E First School

 Our school motto, 'Achieve, aspire and care for one another', is continually reiterated to encourage our children to achieve and flourish.
 We are a happy school with dedicated staff who work hard to meet the needs of all our pupils.

 We are committed to the Christian ethos - that every child is special in the eyes of God and we teach that all people should love, care for and respect one another and our planet.

-It is our ambition that all our pupils use our 5 Christian values Love, Peace, Hope, Compassion and Forgiveness to achieve our vision and mission.
+Our ambition is that all pupils use our five Christian values: Love, Peace, Hope, Compassion and Forgiveness.

 ‘A New Commandment I give you, ‘Love one another as I have loved you.’
 John 13:34